ejeschke/ginga/doc/manual/plugins.rst

 =============

 An *operation* is the activation of a local plugin to perform some function.
-Operations can the started and controlled in two ways: graphically, or using the keyboard shortcuts.
 The plugin manager toolbar at the bottom of the center pane is the graphical way to start an operation.

 .. _plugins_pick: